schrierc/schrierc.dev/content/recipes/halal-cart-style-chicken-and-rice.md

 ## Serving

-This dish should be serve with a salad, we prefer a mix of chopped iceberg and romaine lettuce and roughly chopped tomato.
+This dish should be served with a salad, we prefer a mix of chopped iceberg and romaine lettuce and roughly chopped tomato.

 Consider serving with slices of Naan and hummus on the side.